Elvis Presley: 1973–1977: Medical crises and last studio sessions

-Despite the accelerating deterioration of his health, Presley fulfilled most of his touring commitments.
+Despite his deteriorating health, Presley fulfilled most of his touring commitments.
 According to Guralnick, fans "were becoming increasingly voluble about their disappointment, but it all seemed to go right past Presley, whose world was now confined almost entirely to his room and his spiritualism books".
 Presley's cousin, Billy Smith, recalled how he would sit in his room and chat for hours, sometimes recounting favorite Monty Python sketches and his past escapades, but more often gripped by paranoid obsessions.

 "Way Down", Presley's last single issued during his lifetime, was released on June 6, 1977.
 That month, CBS taped two concerts for a television special, Elvis in Concert, to be broadcast in October.
 In the first, shot in Omaha on June 19, Presley's voice, Guralnick writes, "is almost unrecognizable, a small, childlike instrument in which he talks more than sings most of the songs, casts about uncertainly for the melody in others, and is virtually unable to articulate or project".
 Two days later, in Rapid City, South Dakota, "he looked healthier, seemed to have lost a little weight, and sounded better, too", though, by the conclusion of the performance, his face was "framed in a helmet of blue-black hair from which sweat sheets down over pale, swollen cheeks".
 Presley's final concert was held in Indianapolis at Market Square Arena, on June 26, 1977.

 The book Elvis: What Happened?, co-written by the three bodyguards fired a year earlier, was published on August 1.
 It was the first exposé to detail Presley's years of drug misuse.
 He was devastated by the book and tried unsuccessfully to halt its release by offering money to the publishers.
 By this point, he suffered from multiple ailments: glaucoma, high blood pressure, liver damage, and an enlarged colon, each aggravated—and possibly caused—by drug abuse.
 His last appearance in public occurred during the early morning hours of August 8, 1977, when he rented the entire Libertyland amusement park in Memphis for himself and about ten others.

 Death

 Fans gather outside Graceland to view Presley's body.

-On August 16, 1977, Presley was scheduled on an evening flight out of Memphis to Portland, Maine, to begin another tour.
-That afternoon his fiancée Ginger Alden discovered him unresponsive on the bathroom floor of his Graceland mansion.
+On August 16, 1977, Presley was scheduled for an evening flight from Memphis to Portland, Maine, to begin another tour.
+That afternoon, his fiancée, Ginger Alden, discovered him unresponsive on the bathroom floor of his Graceland mansion.
 Attempts to revive him failed, and he was pronounced dead at Baptist Memorial Hospital at 3:30 pm; he was 42.

 President Jimmy Carter issued a statement that credited Presley with having "permanently changed the face of American popular culture".
 Thousands of people gathered outside Graceland to view the open casket.
 One of Presley's cousins, Billy Mann, accepted to secretly photograph the body; the picture appeared on the cover of the National Enquirers biggest-selling issue ever.
 Alden struck a $105,000 deal with the Enquirer for her story, but settled for less when she broke her exclusivity agreement.
 Presley left her nothing in his will.